mavas/verizon/work/verizon/README.md

 This is all for machine learning purposes.
 The most important thing is a Django management command that outputs `tfrecord` files.

+The entire purpose of this web-based interface is to label, or curate, video and image data.
+The web interface is provided as a means to visually see and inspect what you are labeling.
+Of course, in machine learning, you often deal with data, and you manually have to label that data; this interface allows you to label the data.
+Behind the scenes, evenything eventually executes a [Django management command](https://docs.djangoproject.com/en/4.0/howto/custom-management-commands/).

 The directory parent to this one was initially started by the command `django-admin startproject verizon`, with Django version 4.0.5.

 ## Example commands